 The U.S. Environmental Protection Agency (EPA) sets regulations and standards for monitoring and treating drinking water through the Safe Drinking Water Act.
-The Michigan Department of Environmental Quality (MDEQ) enforces these standards through the Michigan Safe Drinking Water Act.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) enforces these standards through the Michigan Safe Drinking Water Act.
 About 75% of Michigan residents get their water from sources that are regulated through these Acts.

 What health problems could be caused by drinking water contaminants?

 Water quality standards and monitoring requirements are in place for more than 90 biological and chemical contaminants.
 The presence of contaminants in drinking water is not necessarily a health risk, but exposure to contaminants in drinking water can cause health problems.
 These problems can be short-term such as nausea, vomiting, and diarrhea.
 Some diseases, such as cancer, or neurological disorders, can be caused by exposure to contaminants over a longer period time.